-Credentials: TLMT, teacher and researcher of integrative health and wellness systems and geothermal mineral waters brings
+Credentials: TLMT, teacher, researcher of integrative health and wellness systems and geothermal mineral waters springs

 Janet Abbott brings to BANA a geological perspective of what lies beneath the earth’s surface.
 Her personal research and work with the US Geological Survey make her the ideal person to set the course for BANA’S goals in 2015 through 2018

 Her years in the health and wellness field lend the perfect blend of guidance and wisdom to organizational goals; to inform, educate and raise general awareness to the benefits found in mineral water bathing.
 “We plan to add testimonials from our members because mineral waters can be transformational,” Abbott says.

 As an advocate, “……bathing in mineral waters for health and wellness is one of our initiatives, and my intention is to help shape the organization’s vision for the future.”
 The general public needs to be educated,” Abbott added.

 “The positive health effects the body receives through a soaking experience in warm mineral water chemistry for therapy and healing is what BANA is all about.”

 In Bonita Springs, Florida near Shangri-La Health Resort in 1977.

 As President of BANA, I am working with all committee chairs on our current projects which include our Map Project, BANA Website as our outreach medium, BANA Periodical #2, Stories/Testimonial collections and the Manitou Springs Fall Water Festival.